ChemicalX: A Deep Learning Library for Drug Pair Scoring: The framework design

 \subsection{Design in Action - an Oncology Use Case}

 We are showcasing the design of \textit{ChemicalX} by overviewing a case study from computational oncology in detail.
 In this task we will load the \textit{DrugComb} dataset \cite{zagidullin2019drugcomb,zheng2021drugcomb} which contains known synergistic drug pairs that are effective at destroying certain cancer cell types.
 Using this dataset we train and score a \textit{DeepSynergy} model \cite{preuer2018deepsynergy} which can solve the drug pair synergy scoring task.
-Our discussion is a tutorial accompanied by example Python scripts to demonstrate the basic functionalities of the library.
+Our discussion is a tutorial accompanied by example Python scripts.

 \begin{code}

 \end{code}